discourje/development/src/discourje/multiparty/rationale.md

 2: Participants are responsible for executing their own functions and communication to other participants.

 3: The protocol will instantiate the required channels for all communication needed.
 Participants will use a reference of the protocol and desired receiver to transfer data/functions.

+-build monitor into send-receive abstractions. to monitor only at the last moment.